demisto/demisto-sdk/README.md

 You can use the SDK in the CLI as follows:
 `demisto_sdk <action> <args>`.
 For more information, run `demisto_sdk -h`.

+Examples:
+`demisto_sdk extract -i Integrations/integration-MyInt.yml -o Integrations/MyInt -m`
+will split the yml file to a directory with the integration components (code, image, description, pipfile etc.)

+`demisto_sdk unify -i Integrations/MyInt -i Integrations` will grab the integration components and unify them to a single yaml file.

+`demisto_sdk validate` will validate your content files.

 ### In the code
-You can import the SDK core class in your code as follows:
+You can import the SDK core class in your python code as follows:

 `from demisto_sdk.core import DemistoSDK`